 Check out this link.I'm still interested in that motor because of it's looks.

 Does it have a built in clutch and transmission, and what not....

 I'd like to find out more about it.
 It's a 50cc two stroke I know so far.

 I've seen certain photos of the left side of the engine and there's a name on the case I can't seem to read.
 "HONSIM" or something like that.
 I'd like to find the maker of this engine.

-I guess it would require a stretch or limo bicycle frame to accomodate it.
+Do you know of any U.S. suppliers of engines who sell an engine with a faux rear cylinder?I guess it would require a stretch or limo bicycle frame to accomodate it.
 I'd probably buy an engine with a faux rear cylinder.
 I had been trying to figure out how to attach a second, empty cylinder on my bike to impersonate a v-twin.